camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-task-forms/01-overview.html.md

   is displayed for editing the process variables.

 <div class="alert alert-info" role="alert">
-  <strong>This section applies to forms in camunda Tasklist:</strong> When embedding the process
+  <strong>This section applies to forms in Camunda Tasklist:</strong> When embedding the process
-  engine into a custom application, you can integrate the process engine with any form technology such as <a href="ref:/real-life/how-to/#user-interface-jsf-task-forms">Java Server Faces</a>, Java Swing and Java FX, Rest-based Javascript web applications and many more.
+  engine into a custom application, you can integrate the process engine with any form technology such as <a href="ref:/real-life/how-to/#user-interface-jsf-task-forms">JavaServer Faces</a>, Java Swing and JavaFX, REST-based JavaScript web applications and many more.
 </div>